St Columba's Jersey has a Silver Eco Church award

 What is A Rocha Eco Church?

 A Rocha UK launched Eco Church in 2016.
-They are a Christian charity committed to equip Christians and churches to bring care for the natural world into the heart of their communities.
+They are a Christian charity committed to equip christians and churches to bring care for the natural world into the heart of their communities.

 Eco Church is a learning community of churches of all shapes and sizes open to all denominations.
 It provides a framework to support the church and its leadership to take practical action on caring for God's earth.